calwilliams501/everything-me/README.md

 # everything-me
-A way to display and convey me skills and experiences
+A way to display and convey myskills and experiences